 Before a head company can utilise a loss generated by the consolidated group, or a loss transferred from a joining entity, it must satisfy the continuity of ownership and control tests or the same business test.
-Subdivision 707-B of the ITAA 1997 modifies the recoupment tests for transferred losses.
+Subdivision 707-B of ITAA 1997 modifies the recoupment tests for transferred losses.
 The loss year is modified so that it starts from when the loss was transferred to the head company.
 Accordingly, losses transferred to a head company of a consolidated group because they satisfied the same business transfer test are effectively refreshed in the hands of the head company, in that the ownership test period for these losses commences at the time they are transferred to the head company.

-However, in determining whether a head company can use a loss transferred to it from a joining company which passed the continuity of ownership and control tests, changes in ownership of the joining company before it joined the consolidated group are taken into account.
+However, in determining whether a head company can use a loss transferred to it from a joining company which passed the continuity of ownership and control tests, the changes in ownership of the joining company before it joined the consolidated group are taken into account.
 In addition, it is assumed that the head company's interest in the joining company remains unchanged from the joining time.
 This means that, in determining if a head company can utilise a loss transferred to it from a joining company, the head company will satisfy the continuity of ownership test if the joining company would have satisfied the continuity of ownership test in respect of the loss.

-For more information on the same business test, see sections 165-13 and 165-210 of the ITAA 1997 and Taxation Ruling TR 1999/9.
+For more information on the same business test, see sections 165-13 and 165-210 of ITAA 1997, Taxation Ruling TR 1999/9 and draft taxation ruling TR 2006/D4.

-For information on the continuity of ownership test and the same business test for an MEC group, see Subdivision 719-F of the ITAA 1997 and the Consolidation reference manual.
+For information on the continuity of ownership test and the same business test for a multiple entry consolidated (MEC) group, see Subdivision 719-F of ITAA 1997 and the Consolidation reference manual (NAT 6835).